Neri Espinosa

-Neri Alberto Espinosa (born 4 July 1986) is an Argentine professional footballer who plays as a midfielder for Club Ciudad de Bolívar.
+Neri Alberto Espinosa (born 4 July 1986) is an Argentine professional exfootballer who played as a midfielder.

 Career

 Espinosa played for San Martín of Monte Comán, before appearing in fifteen fixtures with Villa Atuel in the 2005–06 Torneo Argentino B season.
 After periods with Sportivo Pedal and La Plata's Gimnasia y Esgrima, Espinosa joined their namesakes from Concepción del Uruguay.
 Six appearances followed in Torneo Argentino A. 2012 saw Espinosa drop back down to the fourth tier with Pacífico, subsequently netting four goals across thirty games.
 In 2013, Espinosa completed a move to Mendoza's Gimnasia y Esgrima.
 He won consecutive promotions as they rose from Torneo Argentino B to Primera B Nacional.

 In pro football, Espinosa scored against Instituto and Juventud Unida but it wasn't enough as they suffered relegation to tier three.
 Gimnasia y Esgrima were promoted back up three campaigns later, with the midfielder taking his statistical tally to one hundred and twenty-eight matches and five goals in the process.